 SARAH HATTON, blending mathematical patterns and bees

 Sarah Hatton —English-born, Canadian-based visual artist— has a special relationship with bees and an innovative and creative approach to art.
-She blends the Fibonacci number and another mathematical patterns with bees to denounce the worldwide decline of the bee populations due to the use of neonicotinoid pesticides.
+She blends the Fibonacci number and other mathematical patterns with bees to explore the worldwide decline of bee populations due to the use of neonicotinoid* pesticides.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 What do you see as the ultimate discovery in the human history?